router-protocol/General-Grants-Program/grants/speculative/router_oracle_based_bridge.md

 Deliverables:
 * D1: Repository including a README that describes the project and explains how to run, test, and contribute
 * D2: Dockerization of the repository to run in CI pipeline and local development
-* D3: Basic structure of solidity contracts*
+* D3: Basic oracle adapter structure in `Rust`
-* D4: Implementation of Root and Child chain contracts*
+* D4: Implemetation of withdrawal and deposit notification backend*
 * D5: Unit test cases for core functionalities

 #### Milestone 2
 Duration: 6 weeks
 Deliverables:
-* D6: Automation scripts for deployment and development on target chains
-* D7: Implementation of contracts for cross-chain price path discovery*
+* D6: Implementation of bridge dashboard UI in ReactJS
-* D8: Integration of chainlink to price discovery contracts
-* D9: Basic structure of the validator node to verify cross-chain transactions*
-* D10: Integration of contracts with validator nodes for event synchronization*
-* D11: Integration of D7 with Root and child chain contracts
+* D7: Integration of bridge UI and notification backend
+* D8: Add `plug-and-play` API layer of bridge in NodeJS*
+* D9: Develop supporting contracts to allow asset transfer between **EVM** chains
+* D10: Deploy bridge between **Rococo Testnet** and **Ethereum Testnet**
-* D12: Manual Integration testing for cross-chain communication between contracts
+* D11: Integration testing for cross-chain communication using oracle based bridge

 #### Milestone 3
 Duration: 6 weeks
 Deliverables
-* D13: Automated integration test cases*
-* D14: Deployment on one of the parachains on **Rococo** testnet
-* D15: Contract mapping dashboard for testnet*
+* D13: Publish bridge as oracle adapter on Chainlink Network
+* D14: Integrate bridge UI with bridge oracle adapter
-* D16: Documentation and guidelines for integration: a) Submit Mapping, b) Integrate with Root and Child chain contracts, c) Local deployment
+* D15: Documentation and guidelines for integration: a) Use Bridge, b) Integrate with other Chains, c) Local deployment and development
+* D16: Deployment of bridge on Polkadot network

 ### Detailed Description
-#### D4: Implementation of Root and Child chain contracts
+#### D4: Implemetation of withdrawal and deposit notification backend
-Build the root chain and child chain contracts to store source and target contract maps for cross-chain interaction.
-This will allow users to map any contract on one chain to any contract on another chain.
-Build out a template to enable any contract to communicate across chains.
+Build Rust based event watcher backend that will listen to specific events from source chain and perform varoius actions on target chain.

+Source Chain Events
+- `Deposit`
+- `Withdraw`
+- `SyncState`

+Target Chain Triggers
+- `Mint`
+- `Burn`
+- `SyncState`

-#### D7: Implementation of contracts for cross-chain price path discovery.
+#### D7: Implementation of bridge dashboard UI in ReactJS
-It is a mix of centralized and decentralized setup to find the optimal path for order execution.
-For identifying orders we will have a centralized setup for price discovery across various AMM's on different chains and for executing trades we trigger a contract call that will propagate from the bridge to the target chain and then target AMM.
-We are also exploring a potential integration with chainlink for the price discovery process.

-#### D9: Basic structure of the validator node to verify cross-chain transactions.
-The bridging infra will rely on proof-of-stake validators and these validators will be analyzing the blocks for changes originated from the source chain.
-Once these events are identified the changes will be propagated across the target chains.
-Validators will also enable the propagation of data bytes to allow cross-chain contract data transfer.

-#### D10: Integration of contracts with validator nodes for event synchronization.
-Prepare simulation of multiple validator nodes to validate transactions in a decentralized manner.
-A subset of active validators from the pool will be selected to act as block verifiers.

-#### D13: Automated integration test cases.
+Public facing user interface to perform various actions.

+Allowed actions
+- `Cross-chain Transfer`
+- `Cross-chain Swap`

+#### D8: Add `plug-and-play` API layer of bridge in NodeJS
+Allow users to interact with bridge using API calls.
+This will also help developers to integrate their dapps with the Router bridge.

+Allowed Actions
+1. Authentication Endpoints
+    - `generateAPIKEY`
+    - `deleteAPIKEY`
+    - `getAPIKEY`
+2. Public Endpoints
+    - `transferStatus`
+    - `swapStatus`
+3. Private Endpoints
+    - `deposit`
+    - `withdraw`
+    - `swap`
+    - `transferData`

+#### D13: Integration testing for cross-chain communication using oracle based bridge
 Implement integration test cases on the `jest` framework and perform end-to-end testing for the overall infrastructure.

-#### D15: Contract mapping dashboard for testnet.
-Develop utilities to allow other developers to map their contracts to enable cross-chain data flow using router protocol.

 ## Funds Required Overall
-100,000 USD
+30,000 USD

 ## Additional Information
 * The team is currently implementing an EVM supported Substrate-based chain.